 Diploma mills typically employ high-pressure sales people that specialize in aggressive telephone and email tactics.
 Some degree mills have been operating for decades.
 They avoid prosecution by changing their state of operation, by changing their name or by locating themselves in states or foreign countries with the weakest educational laws.

-Degree Mills Feed on Blind Public Trust
+Degree Mills Feed on Blind Trust

 Education represents a $900 billion market in the United States.
 Education, as a market, is second only to healthcare when measured as percentage of Gross Domestic Product (GDP).